quantify-os/quantify-scheduler/docs/user_guide.md

 For many systems, it is possible to associate a qubit with an element or location on a device that a signal can be applied to.
 We call such a location on a device a port.
 Like qubits, ports are represented as strings (e.g., {code}`P0`, {code}`feedline_in`, {code}`q0:mw_drive`, etc.).
-In the last example, a port is associated with a qubit by including the qubit name in the beginning of the port name (separated by a colon {code}`:`).
+In the last example, a port is associated with a qubit by including the qubit name at the beginning of the port name (separated by a colon {code}`:`).

-Associating a qubit can be useful when visualizing a schedule and or to keep configuration files readable.
+Associating a qubit can be useful when visualizing a schedule and or keeping configuration files readable.
 It is, however, not required to associate a port with a single qubit.
 This keeps matters simple when ports are associated with multiple qubits or with non-qubit elements such as tunable couplers.